Tooaad/Hardest-Gymkhana/README.md

 ```

 ## Approach
-As we were asked to solve this with a Dynamic Programming solution I decided to split the problem in two parts, find the shortest path and get the optimal speed.
-Although the **optimal approach would be a memoizing algorithm**. **I used a recursive tree** to find the best optimal speed for the formula we had to discover.
+As I were asked to solve this with a Dynamic Programming solution I decided to split the problem in two parts, find the shortest path and get the optimal speed.
+Although the **optimal approach would be a memoizing algorithm**. **I used a recursive tree** to find the best optimal speed for the formula I had to discover.

 ## Solution
 ![](https://i.imgur.com/KYMEo37.gif)